Scientific productivity as a random walk: Modeling details

-We first construct a simplified model that fulfills these assumptions, and explore the conditions under which it can recover the canonical trajectory.
+Assumption 3 implies that the stochastic process is Markovian.
+These assumptions do not uniquely define a specific model.
+For example, the boundary condition around the combinations of Assumptions 1 and 3 could be plausibly modeled with either a reflecting or truncated boundary, and we proceed with a truncated boundary for computational simplicity.
+We present two possible models that fulfill these assumptions: first, a simplified model, and then, a full model.

-\textbf{Simplified model.} We fix the mode of the Laplace distribution globally to an arbitrary constant, such as $\mu=-1$, and fit the first-year exponential rate parameter using the empirical mean of the data, $\widehat{\lambda}_0=4.65$.
+\textbf{Simplified model.} We fix the mode of the Laplace distribution globally to an arbitrary constant ($\mu=-1$) and fit the first-year exponential rate parameter using the empirical mean of the data, $\widehat{\lambda}_0=4.65$.
 Then we separate the data into two career stages: years $0$ to $4$, representing the ``early career'' stage, and years $5$ to $20$, representing the remainder of a career.
 Each career stage has the same location $\mu=-1$, but different scale parameters $\alpha_1$ and $\alpha_2$, respectively, which are the only free parameters of this simplified model.
 We then simulate trajectories from the simplified model, and assess whether individual simulated trajectories exhibits the canonical pattern using a simple model selection approach across a family of linear and piece-wise linear regressions.
-We systematically explore the variance parameter space of this model, and then plot the fraction of trajectories that meet the criteria for being canonical to produce Fig.~\cref{fig:simplified_canonical}.
+We systematically explore the variance parameter space of this model, and then plot the fraction of trajectories that meet the criteria for being canonical to produce~\cref{fig:simplified_canonical}.

-We follow Way et al., 2017~\cite{way2017misleading} in using model selection to classify individual trajectories as canonical.
+We follow Ref.~\cite{way2017misleading} in using model selection to classify individual trajectories as canonical.
 We fit a two-part piecewise linear model to each trajectory for each possible change point between career years 3 and 17, as well as a linear model.
-We then use the small-sample correction of the AIC, also known as the AICc, to determine the best-fitting model.
+We then use the small-sample correction of the AIC (AICc) to determine the best-fitting model.
 The trajectory is labeled as canonical if the best-fitting model is a piecewise model (that is, the linear model is not the best fit) that additionally fulfills the following criteria: the slope of the first piece is positive, the slope of the second piece is negative, and the magnitude of the slope of the first piece is at least twice the magnitude of the slope of the second piece.

 \textbf{Full model.} Rather than assuming only two career stages at a fixed change point, in the full model we allow up to four change points, whose locations are estimated from the data.
 And we allow both the location and scale parameters of the Laplace distribution to vary with each change point.
 Lastly, instead of using a constant mode, for mild technical reasons, we estimate a slope parameter $\widehat{\beta}$ for each career stage, where $\widehat{\mu} = \widehat{\beta} q_t$, which allows for sharper changes within career stages, which can now be arbitrarily short~(\cref{fig:qt_vs_delta}).